Oxford Happiness Questionnaire, OHI/OHQ

 Online version of the Oxford Happiness Questionnaire (OHQ) by Michael Argyle and Peter Hills (2002) is a compact scale for the measurement of psychological well-being.
 An improved instrument has been derived from the Oxford Happiness Inventory (OHI) by Argyle, Martin, and Crossland (1989), which is also available.

-Authors: Michael Argyle, Peter Hills (2002)
+Authors: M. Argyle, P. Hills (2002)

 References